Train Red Review (FYER, PLUS)

 Moxy, on the other hand, has consistently targeted labs, researchers, and professional or committed athletes.
 It is a scientifically validated and widely used product, albeit with low-resolution data and limitations in muscle penetration.
 Its measurements employ a Monte Carlo technique to address technical challenges.

 In my view, Humon Hex boasted an excellent app and Garmin-based ecosystem, along with claims of scientific validation.
-However, these factors were insufficient to maintain a stable commercial position.
+Those factors proved insufficient to maintain a stable commercial position.

 Train.Red, in contrast, focuses on the lab and professional market with what appears to be a solidly grounded product.